Skip to main content

 Improvement Activities

 There are two kinds of activities: high-weighted and medium-weighted activities.
-To achieve the maximum score of 40 points, a MIPS eligible clinician may select a combination of activities that add up to 40 points.
+To achieve the maximum score of 40 points and earn the full 15% score, a MIPS eligible clinician may select a combination of activities that add up to 40 points.

 • High-weighted activities: 20 points